 The work doesn’t end once the inspectors leave.
 After the review is complete, you’ll receive a report with their findings.
 It’s crucial to address every item mentioned, whether it’s a simple recommendation or a required corrective action.
 Develop a detailed plan to implement any necessary changes, assign responsibility to team members, and set clear deadlines.
 Document every step you take to resolve the issues.
 Following up diligently not only brings your practice into compliance but also shows the OIG your dedication to continuous improvement, which is a core component of the official Compliance Program Guidance.

-Using OIG Guidance to Stay Compliant
+How to Use OIG Resources to Stay Compliant

 Staying on top of compliance can feel like a full-time job, but you don’t have to go it alone.
 The OIG isn’t just an enforcement agency; it’s also a resource.
 The agency provides extensive guidance to help practices like yours understand the rules and avoid common pitfalls.
 By proactively using these tools, you can build a stronger, more resilient practice that is well-prepared to meet regulatory standards.
 Think of OIG guidance as your roadmap for navigating the complexities of healthcare compliance.

-Understanding OIG’s Compliance Program Guidance
+Breaking Down the OIG’s Official Compliance Guidance

 The OIG wants to see you succeed in your compliance efforts.
 To that end, the agency has developed a library of resources to help you get it right.
 According to the OIG, it “has created educational materials to assist in teaching physicians about the Federal laws designed to protect the Medicare and Medicaid programs and program beneficiaries from fraud, waste, and abuse.”
 These aren’t just dense legal texts; they include practical tools and publications tailored to healthcare providers.
 This guidance is the foundation for building an effective compliance program—a formal set of policies and procedures designed to prevent and detect improper conduct.